deCadeh/OSTrICa/README.md

 > help
 Following options are available

-        domain - used to collect domains information
+        domain - used to collect domain information
         Example: domain=google.com or domain=google.com,yahoo.com
         ip - used to collect IP information
         Example: ip=8.8.8.8 or ip=8.8.8.8,173.194.68.99